Oirase Gorge: Japan’s Best Waterfalls & River Walk

 If you read Japanese, you can also refer to the official website HERE.

-How Much Does It Cost to Rent a Bike at Oirase Gorge
+How Much Does It Cost to Rent a Bicycle at Oirase Gorge

 • e-Bike (mountain bike type): 3,000 yen for 4 hours